-Professor Bartleet is one of the world's leading community music scholars whose research has advanced our understanding of the cultural. social. economic, and educational benefits of music and the arts in First Nations' Communities, prisons, war affected cities, educational and industry contexts.
-Her work has connected music research and practice with fields as diverse as regional development, criminology, health equity, and human rights.
-She has worked on six nationally competitive grants (from the Australian Research Council and Australian Government Office for Learning & Teaching), five research consultancies with leading arts and social sector organisations, and five prestigious fellowships (from the Australian Research Council, Fulbright Commission, Singapore International Foundation, University of Cambridge and Australian Academy of the Humanities) totalling well over \$3 million.
-She has produced over 160 research outputs in high-level national and international publications, and given invited presentations and keynotes in Aotearoa New Zealand, Australia, Canada, Japan, Germany, India, Ireland, and USA.
+She has worked on seven nationally competitive grants (from the Australian Research Council and Australian Government Office for Learning & Teaching), nine research consultancies with leading arts and social sector organisations, and five prestigious fellowships (from the Australian Research Council, Fulbright Commission, Singapore International Foundation, University of Cambridge and Australian Academy of the Humanities) totalling well over \$3 million.
+She has produced over 200 research outputs in high-level national and international publications, and given invited presentations and keynotes in 15 cities across 12 countries.

 The award has given Professor Bartleet a platform from which to share her research and innovative practices.
 Since her award, she has been invited to sit on university panels related to OLT citations and provide feedback on teaching practices to award applicants.
-In her role as Director Queensland Conservatorium Research Centre she leads a number of new initiatives and her approach is underpinned by active scholarship.
+In her role as Professor and ARC Future Fellow she leads a number of new initiatives and her approach is underpinned by active scholarship.
 She moves in, and between, varied settings from Conservatoire classrooms to remote Aboriginal communities and leads her students and colleagues on these learning journeys with her.
-She has served as Chairperson and Commissioner of the International Society for Music Education's Community Music Activities Commission, is the co-founder of the Asia Pacific Community Music Network, and is Associate Editor of the International Journal of Community Music.
+She has served as Director of the Queensland Conservatorium Research Centre (2015-2021), Deputy Director (Research) of Queensland Conservatorium Griffith University (2016-2021), Chairperson and Commissioner of the International Society for Music Education's Community Music Activities Commission, is the co-founder of the Asia Pacific Community Music Network, and served as a Board Member of Music Australia (formerly Music Council of Australia).

 The Australian Teacher of Year Award has provided Professor Bartleet with a higher local and international profile.
 She has contributed to a range of forums where she has been invited to give keynotes.
-In her roles since 2015, as Director Queensland Conservatorium Research Centre and Deputy Director Conservatorium (Research) she has been able to focus more on her research.
+In her roles since 2015 she has been able to focus more on her research.
 In terms of higher level institutional contributions, she has been invited to sit on various Higher Education Committees and to be involved in working on the University Reconciliation Plan.
+She has recently served as External Examiner for the MA Community Music at the Irish World Academy of Music & Dance, University of Limerick and Module Director of the Global Leaders Institute MBA in Arts Innovation.
 She has had greater networking opportunities with other educators, administrators, leaders and management since the Award both within and outside her discipline area.
-In 2020-2021, she has been a Fulbright Scholar at New York University, Steinhardt.
+In 2022 (awarded 2020), she was a Fulbright Senior Scholar at New York University, Steinhardt.